http4k/www/src/website/content/enterprise.md

 ---
-title: Long-Term Support (LTS)
+title: http4k Enterprise Edition
 description: It's important to us that you can rely on http4k for the long term.
-That's why we offer Long Term Support (LTS) for our releases.
+That's why we offer http4k EE with it;s Long-Term Support (LTS) programme.
 type: solutions
-email: lts@http4k.org here
+email: enterpise@http4k.org here
+aliases:
+    - /lts-support
 highlights:
     -   title: Access to priority support
         description: The http4k team are here on Slack and Email to guide you through any issues or questions.